tadejsv/dev-container-repo/README.md

 - **Step 2**: Execute this command

     ``` bash
-    docker run --init --rm -d --name alba --gpus all --ipc=host -p 8888:8888 -v "$(pwd)":/home/"$(whoami)"/workspace ml-dev-pytorch
+    ml-dev-pytorch
     ```

-    >  If you run this on a CPU-only machine, remove `--gpus all`
+    >  If you run this on a CPU-only machine, use `ml-dev-pytorch-cpu`

-    In this example we are starting a Pytorch container, but you can change that by changing `ml-dev-pytorch` to something else.
+    In this example we are starting a Pytorch container, but you can change that by changing `ml-dev-pytorch` to something else (e.g. `ml-dev-tensorflow`).

     By default this will start a Jupyter Lab with `jupyter lab`, but you can change this by passing a different command.